neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

 ![Incorrect answer](incorrect_answer.png)

-From the incorrect answer, we can see it tells you the correct answer, and still moves to the next questions.
+From the incorrect page, we can see it tells you the correct answer, and still moves to the next questions.
 This means we can try to scrape the answers from the page, and then go through a second time and post the correct answers in the form.

 Let's see what `curl` give us:
 ```